stain/bosc2015-apachetaverna/soilandreyes_bosc.md

-The different options come with implications for the project's way of working, licensing, community, politics, infrastructure and public impression - which must be evaluated with regards to the particular research software project.
+The different options come with implications for the project's way of working, licensing, community, politics, infrastructure and public impression - which must be evaluated for the particular research software project.

 By choosing Apache as its new home, we put emphasis on the community building, a strong and neutral governance model, and clear